-Over the past five years we have expanded the total number of audits inspected from 126 but we are also looking to broaden the breadth and depth of our work on each of the audit inspections that we carry out.
+Over the past five years we have expanded the total number of audits inspected from 126 (2014/15) to approximately 160 in 2018/19.
+We will continue this expansion going forward, but we are also looking to broaden the breadth and depth of our work on each of the audit inspections that we carry out.
 Expanding the number of reviews that we complete and the depth to which they go will enhance our ability to hold audit firms to account for the quality of their work.
 Delivering this expanded programme of work, however, will be dependent upon our success in recruiting additional staff to the team, both to fill existing vacancies and then to grow the team over time.